Distributed Computing by Mobile Robots: Uniform Circle Formation: Introduction

 Among specific patterns, a special research place is occupied by two classes: {\tt Point} and {\tt Uniform Circle}.
 The class {\tt Point} is the set consisting of a single point; point formation corresponds to the important {\sc Gathering} problem requiring all robots to gather at a same location, not determined in advance (e.g., see~\cite{BraT15,CieFPS12,CohP05,CohP08,IzuSK+12,OasSY97}).
 The other important class of patterns is {\tt Uniform Circle}: the points of the pattern form the vertices of a regular $n$-gon, where $n$ is the number of robots (e.g.,~\cite{ChaMN04,DefK02,DefS08,DieLP08,DieP07a,DieP08,FloPS08,MiyIH09}).

 In addition to their relevance as individual problems, the classes {\tt Point} and {\tt Uniform Circle} play another important role.
 A crucial observation, by Suzuki and Yamashita~\cite{SuzY99}, is that formability of a pattern $P$ from an initial configuration $\Gamma$ in model ${\cal M}$ depends on the relationship between $\rho_{\cal M}(P)$ and $\rho_{\cal M}(\Gamma)$, where $\rho_{\cal M}(V)$ is a special parameter, called {\em symmetricity}, of a multiset of points $V$, interpreted as robots modeled by ${\cal M}$.
 Based on this observation, it follows that the only patterns that {\em might} be formable from any initial configuration in \FSYNC (and thus also in \SSYNC and \ASYNC) are single points and regular polygons (also called uniform circles).
 It is rather easy to see that both points and uniform circles can be formed in \FSYNC, i.e., if the robots are fully synchronous.
 After a long quest by several researchers, it has been shown that {\sc Gathering} is solvable (and thus {\tt Point} is formable) in \ASYNC (and thus also in \SSYNC)~\cite{CieFPS12}, leaving open only the question of whether {\tt Uniform Circle} is formable in these models.
 In \SSYNC, it was known that the robots can {\em converge} towards a uniform circle without ever forming it~\cite{DefS08}.
-Some recent results indicate that the robots can actually form {\tt Uniform Circle} in \SSYNC.
-In fact, by concatenating the algorithm of~\cite{Kat05}, for forming a biangular configuration, with the one of~\cite{DieP07a}, for circle formation from a biangular starting configuration, it is possible to form {\tt Uniform Circle} starting from any initial configuration in \SSYNC (notice that the two algorithms can be concatenated only if the robots are semi-synchronous).
-Hence, the only outstanding question is whether it is possible to form {\tt Uniform Circle} in \ASYNC.
+Other results indicate that the robots can actually form {\tt Uniform Circle} in \SSYNC.
+In fact, by concatenating the algorithm of~\cite{Kat05}, for forming a biangular configuration, with the one of~\cite{DieP07a}, for circle formation from a biangular starting configuration, it is possible to form {\tt Uniform Circle} starting from any initial configuration in \SSYNC (the case with four robots has been solved separately in~\cite{DieP08}).
+Observe, however, that the two algorithms can be concatenated only because the robots are semi-synchronous.
+Hence, the outstanding question is whether it is possible to form {\tt Uniform Circle} in \ASYNC.